Tech-Tac/SocialWeb/README.md

 v1.0

-A social network application with features like user accounts, friendship system, posts, comments, likes, groups, and more!
+A social network application with features like user accounts, friendship system, posts, comments, likes, groups, notifications, and more!

 Made with ❤ by @Tech-Tac.